J-CF-Leung/Study_Vault/Physics/Electrodynamics and Optics.md

 - Hence, _real_ sources can only be _quasi-monochromatic_

 - The _theory of coherence_ describes _non-monochromatic_ waves _quantitatively_
+- It quantifies the _correlation_ between the values of a wave in two positions and times
 ### Power spectra
 - Let there be some _time-dependent function_ $f(t)$
 - Take its [[Fourier series and transforms|Fourier transform]]: